Experience the Planetarium to learn about astronomy

 FREE PLANETARIUM SHOWS

-Explore the stars without trekking far from home - for a price that's out of this world: Free!
-The planetarium offers free public shows on Wednesday and Friday evenings when the college is in session.
+Explore the stars without trekking far from home — for a price that's out of this world: Free!
+During the summer session, the SPC Planetarium offers free public shows on Tuesday evenings.
 Shows are hosted by resident astronomer Dr. Craig Joseph and feature live narration with images displayed by computer-controlled projectors.

 CURRENT SCHEDULE